 There was a lot of crying and sadness.
 I didn’t always get along well with the

 monsters children.
 But that’s fine – I think we all know that it’s never gonna be perfect, right?

-After all, I used to think that despite the bad moments, life there is just easier, and I’m happier.
+After all, I used to think that despite the bad moments, life there is just easier and I’m happier.
 Probably because I was getting a weekly cash, which I didn’t have to spend on rent or food.
 Primark has become my second home and clothes, cosmetics or food I was buying like crazy.
-I started to drink coffee in the fancy coffee shops, although I never did it in Poland.
-I had that stupid thinking that material things make me feel happy.
-For that reason, Au Pair was like a paradise.
+I started to drink coffee in fancy coffee shops, although I never did it in Poland.
+I was naive enough to convince myself that material things make me feel happy.
+For that reason, Au Pair seemed like a paradise.

 Coming back to the reality wasn’t easy.
-During the first days or even weeks, it seemed to me that it would never be as good as it was then, in the UK.
-However, I quickly remembered that it wasn’t dependent on the place.
-It definitely wasn’t a paradise!
-Well, since I was able to appreciate the life then, why can’t do it I now?
+During first days or even weeks at home, I was pretty sure that my life will never be as great as it was in the UK.
+However, I quickly remembered that my mood and my city don’t really affect each other.
+And since I was able to appreciate the life then, why can’t do it I now?